CVE-2025-68616 Overview

 Workarounds

-# Upgrade WeasyPrint to patched version
+# Configuration example: Upgrade WeasyPrint and verify version

-pip install --upgrade weasyprint>=68.0
+pip install --upgrade 'weasyprint>=68.0'

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.